jackseceng/LinkShort/readme.md

 ### Local Environment

-Create a file in the `/app` directory called `.env`, with the following contents, setting the appropriate values with your own substitutions:
+Create a file in the `/app` directory called `.env`, with the following contents, setting the appropriate values with your own substitutions

+> [!TIP]
+> If you made separate testing and production databases and R2 buckets, make sure to set the TOKEN, ENDPOINT and CDN values to their endpoints in your `.env` file

 ```txt
 ENDPOINT="<your-turso-url>"
 TOKEN="<your-turso-token>"